California inmate who walked away from San Quentin is caught

 - President Trump bragged to military in Iraq about 10 percent raise they've not been given

-The corrections department says prosecutors will determine whether to charge Mendoza with escape and carjacking.
+The car was found abandoned Friday near a freeway north of Paso Robles.
+Prosecutors will determine whether to charge Mendoza with escape and carjacking, the corrections department said in a statement.

+He arrived at San Quentin in April and was assigned to a minimum-security inmate work crew in May, authorities said.
+Mendoza lived in a dormitory behind a security fence, but he was with a work crew outside the prison fence when he walked away, officials said.

+San Quentin is California’s oldest prison, opening in 1852, and houses more than 4,100 inmates, including those on death row.